raoul2000/bob-the-miner/docs/intro.md

 ## Limitations

-Bob is respecting private life and will not go digg into page which require authentication or any kind of verification: the web page must be publically available, offering its data to the world, for Bob to start working on it.
+Bob is respecting private life and will not go digg into page which require authentication or any kind of verification: the web page must be publically available, offering its data to the world and to Bob.

 ## See Bob in action

 If you want to see some examples of what Bob can do, check out the [Example Folder](https://github.com/raoul2000/bob-the-miner/tree/master/examples).
-There, you'll find commented code that actually works (at least today, ).
+There, you'll find commented code that actually works at the time of publishing (but may be outdated when you read it).

 - *nyt-headline* : simply get the headline from the [NYT homepage](https://www.nytimes.com/)
 - *npm-crawler* : result set for a search of "crawler" packages on the [NPM](https://www.npmjs.com/search?q=crawler&ranking=popularity&page=0&perPage=20) website.